for Your Rights

 Drunk driving refers to the offense of driving under the influence of alcohol.
 In the state of California, it is considered a DUI offense to drive with a blood alcohol concentration (BAC) of 0.08% or higher, according to California’s Vehicle Code §23152.
 It is important to remember, however, that a person can have a lower BAC and still get arrested for alleged DUI, if there is some type of evidence that the person is impaired by alcohol.
 Commercial drivers and drivers who are under the age of 21 are given lower BAC limits of 0.04% and 0.1%, respectively.

 If you have been arrested and charged with alleged drunk driving, you are going to need to start working on your defense plan as soon as possible.
 A DUI conviction can lead to various negative repercussions, including criminal penalties and a damaged record.
-By turning to Thomas Tears, Attorney at Law for assistance with your case, you can work with a Santa Ana criminal defense lawyer who has more than three decades of experience!
+By turning to Thomas Tears, Attorney at Law for assistance with your case, you can work with a Santa Ana criminal defense lawyer who has 39 years of experience!

 According to a 2012 Orange County Register article, this county has some of the highest rates of drunk driving-related auto accidents within California.
 There are many signs that officers look for—both before and after the police stop—in order to determine whether a person is driving while drunk.
 Here are a few of those signs: